abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-2-gitops-cluster/01-Enable-GitOps-Configuration-for-Connected-K8s-Cluster.md

 ## Task 3: Validate the FluxConfiguration - Read Only

+This task ensures that your GitOps setup is active.
+You will check the configuration status using the Azure CLI and Azure Portal, confirming that the cluster is successfully polling from your GitHub repo and is in a “Compliant” state.

 1. Now, to validate whether the **FluxConfiguration** was successfully created and the **complianceState** is **Compliant**, you have to run the command given below.

    > **Note:** If the state is pending, retry the same command again after every 1 minute.